Linkedin

 4. Yaguará River · 2108

 Regarding regulatory and legal risks, Ecopetrol actively participated in the processes of modification and updating of regulations related to water resources.
-In 2021, the following regulations were issued by the Ministry of Environment and Sustainable Development:
+In 2023, Ecopetrol participated in:

 . . .